 We can get the next element in a sequence without keeping the entire dataset in memory.

 You can use an iterator to manually loop over the iterable it or repeated passing of an iterator to the built-in function next() returns successive items in the stream.
-Once, when you consumed an item from an iterator, it’s gone.
+Once, when you consume an item from an iterator, it’s gone.
 When no more data are available a StopIteration exception is raised.